robshelly/pko-website/content/en/docs/concepts/package-configuration.md

    ```

-These steps guided you through deploying and updating your application using Package Configuration and ClusterObjectTemplates with the Package Operator.
+These steps guided you through deploying and updating your application using package
+configuration and ClusterObjectTemplates with the Package Operator.

 ## Error Messages and Troubleshooting

 During the package configuration process, you may encounter common
 errors such as missing or incorrectly formatted values.
 Here are some
 troubleshooting tips:

-- **Check Property Names:** Ensure that property names in your configuration match those defined in the package manifest's configuration schema.
+* **Check Property Names:** Ensure that property names in your configuration
+match those defined in the package manifest's configuration schema.
-- **Data Type Mismatch:** Verify that the data types of configured values match the expected types in the schema.
+* **Data Type Mismatch:** Verify that the data types of configured values match
+the expected types in the schema.
-- **Test Framework:** Use the Package Operator [test framework](https://package-operator.run/docs/guides/packaging-an-application/#testing-templates) to test your templates.
+* **Test Framework:** Use the Package Operator [test framework](https://package-operator.run/docs/guides/packaging-an-application/#testing-templates)
+to test your templates.
-- **Review Logs:** Review the Package Operator manager logs using the `kubectl logs -f package-operator-manager<pod> -n package-operator-system` command.
+* **Review Logs:** Review the Package Operator manager logs using
+the `kubectl logs -f package-operator-manager<pod> -n package-operator-system` command.

 ## Conclusion

-These examples illustrate how you can leverage Package Configuration to provide a streamlined and customized way to deploy applications in
+These examples illustrate how you can leverage package configuration to provide a
-Kubernetes using the Package Operator.
-The power of package
+streamlined and customized way to deploy applications in Kubernetes using the Package
-configuration lies in its ability to abstract and parameterize
+Operator.
+The power of package configuration lies in its ability to abstract
-values in your resources, making deployments flexible and adaptable.
+and parameterize values in your resources, making deployments flexible and adaptable.